LAC-Tech/website/input/hire.md

 title: Hire Lewis Campbell
 ---

 My speciality is capturing data across the supply chain.
-Often in
+Often in remote or

 The technical challenges of capturing data in remote environments,